International-Data-Spaces-Association/IDSA-Rulebook/114_Creating_a_data_space.md

 3. Provide a discovery mechanism for the data space (website, contact form, etc.)

-Once at least one Onboarding Service implementing the DSGA is instantiated, organizations can apply for membership.
+Once at least one Onboarding Service implementing the DSGA is instantiated, organisations can apply for membership.
 The functional elements listed above are mandatory capabilities for a functioning data space, but they may be implemented in decentralized or centralized ways.
 When a centralized or federated implementation is chosen, the DSGA must document the reasons for that choice and describe mitigating measures to protect participant autonomy and agency.
 After a participant joins, there are two main activities that all participants are interested in: discovering data shared by others and